Accelerated Bachelor's to Master's in Computer Science

-In order to be considered for admission to the combined B.S.-M.S. computer science program, students must have:
+In order to be considered for admission to the accelerated B.S.-M.S. computer science program, students must have:

 completed COSC 336, Data Structures and Algorithm Analysis, with a grade of B or better